w3c/openscreenprotocol/templates/discovery.md

 # Protocol name

-Describe discovery protocol at a high level here.
+Describe the discovery protocol at a high level here.

 # Design and specification